 That means it time to sell.
 Well, software companies are valued on their current book of business and how sticky that business is and on their growth rate.
 These DMS/DBS vendors long ago ceased being growth companies.
 But those customers that stick around through thick and thin on twenty years?
 That is a valuable cash flow to larger acquisition corporations who like to get rich of you as a dealer being scared to change systems.
 In fact, they make a lot of money off this.
 So, they swoop in and purchase these little software companies.

-Can you guess how much money Constellation Software allows one of its acquired systems to spend on R&D and development and customer service?
+Can you guess how much money acquirers want to spend on R&D and development and customer service?
 The answer is less and less each year as they milk out the annuity stream of revenue.

 In fact, just in researching this article, I came a across a buy recommendation for the CDK when it was spun out of ADP in 2014.
 It was written by a graduate student at the Columbia Business School.
 What is most astounding about it is the language used to describe the investment.
 Keep in mind they are talking about you the dealers of the world, CDK’s clients.
 One favorite: “CDK has perfected the art of selling technology to luddites.”
 If you haven’t heard the term “luddite” before it has come to means someone who shuns technology – he is talking about you.
 Another one: “CDK was an unloved and irrelevant unit within ADP.’’
 This is funny/sad because ADP was the first to buy CDK for its cashflow.
 Later in the piece, we see the business plan.
 Cut the fat, streamline R&D including Cobalt programmers (referred to as actual fat in the piece; COBOLT is a dead programming language) It is a business plan based on the investors and not on you the customers, the equipment dealers of the world who rely on the software to operate their business.